srujanreddyj/Data-Engineering-concepts/README.md

    * Built a data lake on AWS Cloud using Spark and AWS EMR CLuster.
    * The Data lake acts as a single source analytics palform and an ETL jobs are written in Spark that loads data from S3, processes the data into analytics tables, and loads them back into S3.
 4. [Data Pipelines with Airflow](https://github.com/srujanreddyj/data-engineering-concepts/tree/master/airflow)
    * Created and automated a set of data pipelines with Airflow, monitoring and debugging production pipelines.
-I scheduled ETL jobs in Airflow, create project related  plugins, operators and automate the pipeline execution.
+I scheduled ETL jobs in Airflow, created project related  plugins, operators and automated the pipeline execution.